gcarlos64/kompactor/README.md

 and is always welcome to contributors.

 # TODO
-This tool in its current state just do its job, nothing more.
-There's a lot of room for improvements, like:
+There's always a lot of room for improvements, like:

 - Package it.
 - Document the code.